Hostile Takeover

 >;3

-As soon as he was back online, hunting routines were primed to fire.
+As soon as N was back online, hunting routines were primed to fire.
 He’d been attacked, just before he fell.
 Part of him was raring to get back to battle.

-“Keep brawling me, if you like,” said the worker drone.
+“Keep brawling me, if you like,” said one worker drone to another.
 “But I think your precious murder drone is getting tired.”

-Then the good worker drone raced off to go help J. The distance, snow and fog left a hint of doubt – but resolving optics only increased his certainty.
+Then the good worker drone raced off to go help J. The distance, the snow and fog, it left a hint of doubt — but resolving optics only increased his certainty.
 The slaughtered drones had risen, somehow, and shambled all along the furrow between Uzi and J.

 J won’t be proud of my kills at all, then, he thought.